flpmat/ltsp-cluster-openvz/README.md

     $CONFIG['rootInstall'] = "/usr/share/ltsp-cluster-control/Admin/";
 ?>
 ```
-Create new user for database.
+Create a new user for database.
 Use same passwd as above (db_password = ltsp)
 ```
 sudo -u postgres createuser -SDRIP ltsp
 Enter password for new role: